Wilhelm Beiglböck: Death

+Beiglböck's supporters continued to claim that the prisoners had volunteered for his experiments, and that he had been completely exonerated by the DGIM.
+During Beiglböck's funeral, a state physician representative said that "after the war, he was caught up in a wheelwork of hatred that knew no justice."

 During a meeting in Wiesbaden in 1964, a DGIM official declared that "Wilhelm Beiglböck was a true student of Eppinger.
 Rich in fruitful thoughts.
 His brilliant rise at the Vienna Clinic was abruptly and undeservedly interrupted by the misfortune of his detachment to carry out the so-called seawater experiments.
 It must be said again at this point that the review of these experiments by a commission of the Deutsche Gesellschaft für innere Medizin, chaired by Mr. Oehme, absolved him of any guilt.
 Beiglböck deserves our full recognition and veneration as a human being, physician, and researcher."